-The Mapping and Assessment of the United States Ocean Wave Energy Resource report, created by the Electric Power Research Institute (EPRI), assesses ocean wave energy potential along the U.S. coasts.
-Researchers at Virginia Tech and DOE's National Renewable Energy Laboratory (NREL) supported the report and data validation.
-The report finds that the technically recoverable resource for electric generation from waves is approximately 1,170 terawatt-hours per year (TWh/year), which is almost one third of the 4,000 TWh of electricity uses in the United States each year.
-Developing just a small fraction of the available wave energy resource could allow for millions of American homes to be powered with this clean, reliable form of energy; approximately 85,000 homes could be powered by 1 TWh/year.
+The Mapping and Assessment of the United States Ocean Wave Energy Resource report (Electric Power Research Institute (EPRI)) assesses ocean wave energy potential along the U.S. coasts.
+The theoretical resource potential for generation from wave resources is estimated to range between 1,594–2,640 TWh/year.
+The technical resource potential for generation from wave resources is estimated to range between 898–1,229 TWh/year.
+Developing just a small fraction of this resource could allow for millions of American homes to be powered with clean, reliable wave energy

 Tidal Streams Resource Assessment

-The Assessment of the Energy Production from Tidal Streams in the United States report, created by Georgia Tech, assesses the theoretically available energy in the nation's tidal streams.
-Based on DOE analysis of the data contained in the final report, the technical resource potential for tidal generation is estimated to be 250 TWh/year.
-Alaska contains the largest number of locations with high kinetic power density, followed by Maine, Washington, Oregon, California, New Hampshire, Massachusetts, New York, New Jersey, North and South Carolina, Georgia, and Florida.
-The average tidal stream power density at a number of these locations exceeds 8,000 watts per square meter, which provides strong signals to tidal energy developers looking to test and deploy their devices.
+The Assessment of the Energy Production from Tidal Streams in the United States report (Georgia Tech) assesses the theoretically available energy in the nation's tidal streams.
+The theoretical resource potential for generation from tidal resources is estimated to be 445 TWh/year.
+The technical resource potential for generation is estimated to range between 222–334 TWh/year.
+Alaska contains the largest number of locations with high kinetic power density.
+Twelve other states, including all of the West coast and a large portion of the East coast, contain a number of locations with significant kinetic power density.
+The average tidal stream power density at these locations provides strong signals to tidal energy developers looking to test and deploy their devices

 Ocean Currents Resource Assessment

-The Assessment of Energy Production Potential from Ocean Currents along the United States Coastline report, created by Georgia Tech, assesses the maximum theoretical power resource contained in the ocean currents.
-The potential power available for extraction in the Florida Current region of the Gulf Stream is approximately 5.1 GW (corresponding to approximately 45 TWh/year of generation).
-Considering a larger region of the Gulf Stream—within 200 miles of the U.S. coastline from Florida to North Carolina—the potential power available for extraction is approximately 18.6 GW (or roughly 163 TWh/year of energy).
+The Assessment of Energy Production Potential from Ocean Currents along the United States Coastline report (Georgia Tech) assesses the maximum theoretical power resource contained in the ocean currents.
+The theoretical resource potential for generation from ocean currents resources is estimated to be 200 TWh/year.
+The technical resource potential for generation is estimated to range between 45–163 TWh/year.
+The technical resource potential available for extraction in the Florida Current region of the Gulf Stream is approximately 45 TWh/year of generation.
+A larger region of the Gulf Stream—within 200 miles of the U.S. coastline from Florida to North Carolina—creates more than 3.5 times the amount of technical resource potential available for extraction (approximately 163 TWh/year of generation).

-The Assessment and Mapping of the Riverine Hydrokinetic Resource in the Continental United States report, authored by EPRI, assesses the theoretical and technically recoverable riverine hydrokinetic energy resource—energy extractable from the natural flow of a river without the use of a dam—in the contiguous 48 states and Alaska, excluding tidal waters.
+The Assessment and Mapping of the Riverine Hydrokinetic Resource in the Continental United States report (EPRI) assesses the theoretical and technically recoverable riverine hydrokinetic energy resource—energy extractable from the natural flow of a river without the use of a dam—in the contiguous 48 states and Alaska (tidal waters excluded).
 Eighty percent of the potential comes from four hydrologic regions: the lower Mississippi (48%), Alaska (17%), the Pacific Northwest (9%), and the Ohio River (6%).
-The theoretical resource potential for generation from riverine hydrokinetic resources in the continental United States is 1,381 TWh/year, and the technically recoverable resource is 120 TWh/year.
+The theoretical resource potential for generation from riverine hydrokinetic resources in the continental United States is 1,381 TWh/year.
+The technical resource potential is 120 TWh/year